-In light of the incredible financial and business achievements observed in the 2015 fiscal year, I am honored to present the Bosna Bank International (BBI) annual report for 2015 to all stakeholders in Bosnia and Herzegovina and abroad.
+I am honored to present the Bosna Bank International (BBI) annual report for 2016 to all stakeholders in Bosnia and Herzegovina and worldwide.

-BBI has maintained a path of expansion and growth across all of its business segments in 2015.
+We are delighted that, besides its strive for Shari'ah compliance, continuous expansion and growth in all business divisions, BBI has succeeded to build several unique features which helped to create one of the strongest brands in the finance industry of Bosnia and Herzegovina.
 BBI continues to strengthen its market position acquiring new clients and opening branch offices across the country.
-In 2015 alone, additional branches were opened in four new cities.
-It is our deep conviction that the Bank has achieved substantial progress in recent years as a result of its adherence to the healthy principles of Islamic finance, support from its shareholders and dedication from its loyal staff.
+It is our deep conviction that the Bank has achieved substantial progress in recent years as a result of its adherence to the equitable principles of Islamic finance, support from its shareholders and dedication from its loyal and professional staff.
+The result of this approach is not only the continued growth and great business results of the Bank, but also a number of socially responsible projects initiated by the BBI, which have now virtually outgrown the level of one bank.

-Like every year, BBI has continued its corporate social responsibility (CSR) activities by serving communities and providing education opportunities through its scholarship scheme.
+I am inspired by BBI's corporate social responsibility (CSR) efforts, which continued in 2016 by serving communities and providing education opportunities through the scholarship scheme.
 Contributing to higher education will no doubt continue to be one of BBI's priorities moving forward.
-Likely BBI's most significant CSR activity is the Sarajevo Business Forum (SBF), which was successfully organized for the 6th year in a row by BBI in cooperation with its shareholders.
-The Forum continues to be an excellent platform for business networking and the promotion of investment opportunities in the Southeast European region.
+BBI's efforts to promote and attract new foreign direct investments through Sarajevo Business Forum are praiseworthy.
+The Sarajevo Business Forum, which represents a great example of successful public-private partnership, continues to be an excellent platform for business networking and the promotion of investment opportunities in the Southeast European region.

-Since the beginning of its operations in 2000 BBI has been providing support to the economy of Bosnia and Herzegovina, enhancing its scope of Islamic banking operations and proving that Islamic banking principles are ethical, universal and aimed at serving the common good of humanity.
-The Bank will continue to exert its utmost efforts towards realizing its overall vision of fostering economic development and social progress in Bosnia and Herzegovina in accordance with Islamic banking principles.
+Since the beginning of its operations in 2000, BBI has been providing support to the economy of Bosnia and Herzegovina, expanding its network across the country and proving that Islamic banking principles are ethical, universal and aimed at serving the common good of humanity.
+Having in mind outstanding capacity building projects through BBI Academy and Islamic banking master studies in partnership with local and international universities, there is no doubt that the Bank will continue to exert utmost efforts towards realizing its overall vision of fostering economic development and social progress in Bosnia and Herzegovina in accordance with Islamic banking principles.

-BBI shareholders wish to express their appreciation to the management and staff of the Bank for the impressive results they have attained this year, as well as to Bosnia and Herzegovina's authorities and public for their generous support.
+BBI shareholders want to congratulate to the management and staff of the Bank for the impressive results they have attained this year, as well as to Bosnia and Herzegovina's authorities and public for their generous support.
 BBI shareholders are committed to supporting the Bank with the aim of contributing to the socio-economic development of Bosnia and Herzegovina.
 We hope that, with the help of Allah the Almighty and with the support of all shareholders, BBI will further increase its potential and remain the Islamic banking industry hub of Southeast Europe.